DevExpress/devextreme-cli/packages/devextreme-schematics/README.md

    - Some npm global installs may not link dependencies as expected.
 If you experience repeated TypeScript resolution errors, try running CLI commands from a project where TypeScript is installed locally.
    - You can also manually link TypeScript to your global node_modules if needed.

-If you continue to see errors, review the warning output for resolution attempts and check your npm/node installation paths.
+If errors persist, review resolution attempt information in the warning output and check your npm/node installation paths.